-On the appropriate sign-up day, students come to staff member Mark Nealeigh (WMB rm 119.1) with the date and time they wish to reserve.
-He prints out a contract with that information and takes their recital fee ($25 on campus, $5 off campus).
-To confirm the recital and hold the date, students must return a signed contract to Mr. Nealeigh by the due date specified on the contract.
-At the time of sign-up the student also receives a packet of recital information.
-The packet contains a variety of essential information, including deadlines for the manufacture and formatting of programs (and including the "Master of Music Recital Checklist" that is due in the Music Office two weeks before the recital).
+On the appropriate sign-up day, students come to the Facilities Manager in WMB rm 119.1 with the date and time they wish to reserve.
+He prints out a contract with that information, takes their recital fee and gives them a packet of recital information.
+To confirm the recital and hold the date, students must return a signed contract to the Facilities Manager by the due date specified on the contract.
+The packet contains a variety of essential information, including deadlines for the manufacture and formatting of programs (including the "Master of Music Recital Checklist" that is due in the Music Office two weeks before the recital).

 DEADLINES FOR ALL MM DEGREE RECITALS